mychris/xbmc-command/README.md

 xbmc-command
 ============

-A simple terminal XBMC command client.
-Connects to the XBMC Mediacenter via TCP and sends JSON-RPC requests.
+A simple terminal Kodi/XBMC command client.
+Connects to the Kodi/XBMC Mediacenter via TCP and sends JSON-RPC requests.
 The client is not interactive and can only run one command per execution.

 It can handle tasks like 'volume up' or 'play youtube video'.
 See the help for all available commands.